Lecturer in EU Law and Theory

 Research Interests

-My research interests are in legal and political theory and EU Law.
+My research interests are in legal and political theory.
 I am particularly interested in theories of democracy and legitimacy at the national and the European level.
-I am also interested in questions of democratic authority, justified lawbreaking, and civil disobedience.
+I am also interested in questions of democratic authority, legitimacy, justified lawbreaking, and civil disobedience.

 Roles and Responsibilities (including past roles and responsibilities)